NASA-IMPACT/SuryaBench/solarwind/README.md

 2. If you want to just run the scripts, you must run `download_sw_data.py` for downloading the solar wind data.
 3. `remove_icme_omni.py` removes the ICMEs from a list compiled by Christian Moestl, and provide by Dinesh Hegde.
 This ensures we have only background solar wind, and no ICMEs.
 4. `split_omni_icme.py` splits the dataset into train-val-test sets.
 These sets are defined in the paper.
 Run this script as `python3 split_omni_icme.py --input csv_files/omni_icme_removed_solar_wind.csv --out-dir csv_files/`
+5. `plot_omni_csvs.py` plots the time series of datasets for a visual inspection.
+Run this script as `python3 plot_omni_csvs.py --input-dir csv_files --out-dir plots --date-col Epoch`

 ## Solar Wind Prediction